bramley/phplist-plugin-segment/README.md

 ## Version history ##

     version         Description
-    2015-07-16  Can now save and re-use segments 2015-06-02  Handle attribute not existing
+    2.0.0+20150811  Display segment conditions on view message page 2015-07-16      Can now save and re-use segments 2015-06-02      Handle attribute not existing
     2015-05-06      Add dependency checks
     2015-04-04      Internal changes to improve memory usage 2015-03-23      Change to autoload approach
     2015-03-04      Add subscriber id and uniqid as subscriber data fields 2015-02-13      Add "is between" operator for date fields 2015-01-06      Remove limit of 15 attributes
     2014-11-21      Allow text to be translated
     2014-10-20      Campaign activity select list is limited to prior campaigns sent to the lists 2014-10-18      Fix bug in date attribute processing 2014-10-15      Added list exclusion, internal changes
     2014-10-04      Add sent/not sent a campaign, and clicked/did not click any link 2014-10-03      Add any/all, multi-value for select list and radio button attributes 2014-09-27      Correct error reporting
     2014-09-26      Pull Request #1
     2014-09-25      Add regexp matching
     2014-09-24      Release to GitHub